JacquesIversen/pp5-react/Testing.md

   1. CreateComment: Create comment module is Rendered == Pass
   2. CreateComment: Create comment module creates comments when promted data == Pass
   3. CreateComment: When comment created, user is verified with alert == Fail
-  4. CreateComment: created with blank should result in displayed error == fail
-  5. CreateComment: created with blank should not post anything to the API == pass
+  4. CreateComment: created with blank should not post anything to the API == pass
-  6. CreateComment: (not logged in) share button should be a login link == fail
+  5. CreateComment: (not logged in) create not visible. == pass
-  7. CreateComment: Provide user with feedback when posting a comment == fail
+  6. CreateComment: Provide user with feedback when posting a comment == fail
-  8. CreateComment: When shared, page is rendered to display posted comment == fail
+  7. CreateComment: When shared, page is rendered to display posted comment == pass
-  9. Dropdown: Display only if owner of comment == pass
+  8. Dropdown: Display only if owner of comment == pass
-  10. Dropdown: Edit start edit process == fail
+  9. Dropdown: Edit start edit process == pass
-  11. Dropdown: Delete, deletes comment and renders page == pass
+  10. Dropdown: Delete, deletes comment and renders page == pass
-  12. EditComment: User can retrieve current comment and edit == fail
+  11. EditComment: User can retrieve current comment and edit == pass
-  13. EditComment: When edit is submitted, comment content is changed and rerendered == fail
+  12. EditComment: When edit is submitted, comment content is changed and rerendered == pass
-  14. Comments should appear stacked, and GET all comments realted to issue == pass
+  13. Comments should appear stacked, and GET all comments realted to issue == pass
-  15. Comments should filter with newest ascending == fail // pp5 API issue (-created at)
+  14. Comments should filter with newest ascending == pass
-  16. Comments should contain avatar, creation datetime == pass
+  15. Comments should contain avatar, creation datetime == pass
-  17. Comments should contain message/content == pass
+  16. Comments should contain message/content == pass
-  18. Comment/Like: Should display 2 waving hands on own comments == pass
+  17. Comment/Like: Should display 2 waving hands on own comments == pass
-  19. Comment/Like: Should display thumps up for like, and thumps down for dislikes == pass
+  18. Comment/Like: Should display thumps up for like, and thumps down for dislikes == pass
-  20. Comment/Like: Not able to like, og dislike own comments == pass
+  19. Comment/Like: Not able to like, og dislike own comments == pass
-  21. Comment/Like: User able to like, og dislike others comments == pass
+  20. Comment/Like: User able to like, og dislike others comments == pass
-  22. Comment/Like: (not logged in) NOT able to like, og dislike others comments == pass
+  21. Comment/Like: (not logged in) NOT able to like, og dislike others comments == pass
-  23. Comment/Like: Alertmessage on icons to guide users == pass
+  22. Comment/Like: Alertmessage on icons to guide users == pass
-  24. Comment/Like: Cant like/unlike same post twice == pass
+  23. Comment/Like: Cant like/unlike same post twice == pass
-  25. Comment/Like: User feedback when like/dislike pressed == fail - Refresh not rendering solid icon.
+  24. Comment/Like: User feedback when like/dislike pressed == pass
-  26. Comment/Like: Like- dislike counter functioning on-line with icons == pass
+  25. Comment/Like: Like- dislike counter functioning on-line with icons == pass
-  27. Navbar is rendered correctly == pass
+  26. Navbar is rendered correctly == pass
-  28. Page is responsive == pass
+  27. Page is responsive == pass

 - **Expected Results:**
   - Comment should be posted, put and deleted from API